pestrela/music/traktor/README.md

   * Adaptor scripts to run DJCU and Rekordbuddy in Windows
 * 26ms offsets
   * Research about the 26ms mp3 cue shifts in DJ conversion apps.
 [More info](https://github.com/digital-dj-tools/dj-data-converter/issues/3)
+* BOME tools:
+  * Easy wrapper around the [BOME analyser that documents variables](https://www.bome.com/support/kb/cross-reference-list-of-all-variables-in-a-mt-pro-project), and a new script to find unused variables

 ## What generic software tools did you built for Windows?